 What else can you skip this year?
 The expensive and exhausting process of repainting your walls.
 You might be tempted to do this to make them look new again, but all you really need to do is clean them properly.
 Believe it or not, that means vacuuming and washing them, says Rosa.
 Since they hold a lot of dust, she advises vacuuming them every three months, then following up with a little high-quality, all-natural dish soap, warm water, and a microfiber cloth.
 This will bring your walls back to life and keep them in tip-top shape.
-Check out these other things most homeowners aren’t doing but need to.

 Some people religiously wash their curtains every month, but this is another time-consuming home project that isn’t necessary, according to home cleaning expert Natalie Barrett of Nifty Cleaning Services.
 But this doesn’t mean you can ignore your curtains altogether.
 After all, curtains do accumulate a lot of dust and grime.
 “Take a less demanding approach to keeping them tidy by dusting the curtains and regularly deodorizing them for a fresh and clean scent,” she recommends.
 Incorporate these mini cleaning tasks in your regular chores, and then opt for professional curtain cleaning every six months or so to ensure that all dirt beneath the surface is eliminated.
-Here’s the definitive guide on how often you should be cleaning everything.

 You’ll want to hug Barrett for this tip: Skip the window cleaning…at least in the summertime.
 Why?
 On hot days, before you’re able to wipe away the cleaning detergent and all the dust and dirt, the heat will dry up the mixture.
 This will result in Sisyphean work for you: more effort and only more dirt to get rid of!
 Instead, spot-treat kiddie fingerprints and dog-nose smudges in the summer, and leave the intense, full window cleaning for the fall.
 While you can skip this chore without an issue, make sure you’re doing these 9 tasks every week.